Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/quick-reference/notes-template/index.md

     This line is also a separate paragraph, but...
     This line is only separated by a single newline, so it's a separate line in the *same paragraph*.

-Here's a line for us to start with.
+Here’s a line for us to start with.

 This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

-This line is also begins a separate paragraph, but...
+This line is also begins a separate paragraph, but…
-This line is only separated by a single newline, so it's a separate line in the *same paragraph*.
+This line is only separated by a single newline, so it’s a separate line in the *same paragraph*.

-(Technical note: *Markdown Here* uses GFM line breaks, so there's no need to use MD's two-space line breaks.)
+(Technical note: *Markdown Here* uses GFM line breaks, so there’s no need to use MD’s two-space line breaks.)

 <span id="videos"></span>

 YouTube Videos
 --------------

-They can't be added directly but you can add an image with a link to the video like this:
+They can’t be added directly but you can add an image with a link to the video like this:

     <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE
     " target="_blank"><img src="http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg"